Back to all

-Before you begin looking for a place to rent, you need to consider some important factors:
+Before you begin looking for a place to rent, you should consider the answers to these questions:

-• What kind of rental unit fits your needs – is it a house, an apartment, a duplex, condo / townhouse?
+• What type of rental unit fits your needs – a house, an apartment, a duplex, condo / townhouse?

 • Will you be renting on your own or sharing a place with one or more roommates?